 Far off the beaten path for tourists, Islington is a London neighbourhood hidden gem as its leafy streets are dotted with antique dealers, unique pubs with backroom theatre spaces, beer gardens and dozens of pedestrian paths overlooking Regent’s Canal that make for a perfect summer stroll location.

-In Islington you can find the London Canal Museum which teaches you all about how this vast network of waterways helped build London into the global powerhouse it is.
-You can also view a variety of parks, churches and the charterhouse monastery museum in this London neighbourhood without the crush of thousands of tourist which is felt more keenly in other central London Boroughs.
+In Islington, you can find the London Canal Museum which teaches you all about how this vast network of waterways helped build London into the global powerhouse it is.
+You can also view a variety of parks, churches and the charterhouse monastery museum in this London neighbourhood without the crush of thousands of tourists which is felt more keenly in other central London Boroughs.

 A great hotel in Islington for a more relaxed London stay is the DoubleTree by Hilton which provides a great central London location as well as access to a bar, restaurant and fitness centre.
 You can book a room at the DoubleTree here.